Shop Subscribe

 1. Use the Student’s IEP

-If the student is in special education then he/she will have an IEP or Individualized Educational Program that will identify the child’s present level of performance (including cognitive abilities), strengths and weaknesses, goals and objectives as well as any assistive technology (this includes adaptive equipment) that is recommended for the child to be successful, and any appropriate related services which can include Occupational, Physical and/or Speech Therapy.
+If the student is in special education, they will have an Individualized Educational Program (IEP) that will identify the student’s present level of performance.
+This includes cognitive abilities, strengths and weaknesses, goals and objectives, and any assistive technology (including adaptive equipment) that is recommended for the child to be successful.
+It may also mention appropriate related services, including Occupational, Physical, or Speech Therapy.

-If possible get your hands on this document and review it before school starts and collaborate with the Special Education (SPED) team (an assigned SPED Teacher and Related Services as above) to help problem solve any positioning, communication, sensory motor and/or cognitive/behavior needs.
+If possible, review this document before school starts and collaborate with the Special Education (SPED) team (an assigned SPED Teacher or Related Services mentioned above) to help problem-solve any positioning, communication, sensory-motor, or cognitive/behavioral needs.

 2. Ask Parents for Helpful Info

-Parents of course are often the best advocates for their children so if an option, use the time to get to know the family at the “Meet the Teacher” events that many schools schedule just prior to the first day of school.
-Any particular sensory needs/preferences would be helpful during this discovery period.
-Is he bothered by lights/sounds?
-Does she get overwhelmed easily?
-What are his favorite ways to calm down or cope?
+Parents are often the best advocates for their children, so if it’s an option, take some time to get to know the family at the “Meet the Teacher” events many schools schedule just before the first day of school.
+Any particular sensory needs or preferences would be helpful during this discovery period.
+Are they bothered by lights or sounds?
+Do they get overwhelmed easily?
+What are their favorite ways to calm down or cope?

 3. Make Your Classroom More Accessible

 Consider the ease of accessibility of your art room layout.
-Do the tables have enough space between them to accommodate a wheelchair (min.
-36”W) or is there at least one access row that would have this allotted space?
-For children with mobility issues (e.g., balance issues, walk with braces and/or crutches) be mindful of possible trip hazards such as a throw rug, protruding chair/stool legs, extension cords, etc. This is just good safety practice for all!
+Do the tables have enough space between them to accommodate a wheelchair (minimum 36 inches wide), or is there at least one access row that would have this allotted space?
+For children with mobility issues (e.g., balance issues, walk with braces and/or crutches) be mindful of possible trip hazards such as a throw rug, protruding chair or stool legs, extension cords, etc. This is good safety practice for all!

 4. Change Up the Lighting